Albatros (1899): Since 1980

 In 1980, Antonius "Ton" Brouwer bought Albatros, and made Amsterdam her new home port.
 She was restored under Germanischer Lloyd supervision between 1983 and 1987 and recommissioned as a sailing cargo ship.
 Her first cargo after restoration was soya beans to Macduff, Scotland.

 Between 1987 and 1996, she could often be seen at Wells-next-the-Sea delivering her regular cargos of soya beans.
 With the closure of Wells as a commercial port in 1996, Albatross career as a cargo ship was finally over.
 The final load of 100 tons of soya beans was delivered on 5 September 1996.
 At the time it was claimed that she was the last sailing ship carrying commercial cargo in Europe.
 During this time, her cargos also included corn, phosphates and timber.
 Apart from the regular run between Ghent and Wells, Albatros visited ports in the Channel Islands, Denmark, England, Estonia, Finland, Germany, Norway, Poland, Scotland and Sweden, sometimes making faster passages than motor driven ships.

 Albatros was converted to a passenger ship in 1997-98.
 Between 1998 and 2000, she was chartered and rebuilt by Greenpeace and used as a sailing classroom in an environmental education program.
 In 2001, she returned to Wells, and The Albatros Project was created to support her upkeep.
 The ship established a programme of passenger and training voyages as well as private charters and events at Wells.
 While on the Thames Estuary on 22 August 2004, a passenger on board Albatros died when he fell from the rigging.
 An investigation was carried out by the Marine Accident Investigation Branch, which found shortcomings in the regulatory requirements for foreign passenger vessels operating in the UK, as well as in the safety management regime and manning of Albatros.

-From 2005, sailing trips were gradually replaced by the development of the ship as a bar, restaurant, music venue and bed and breakfast at her Wells berth.